fabiommendes/sidekick/README.rst

 **Explanation**

-This code uses the Taylor series for exponentials $\exp(x) = \sum_{n=0}^{\infty} \frac {x^n} {n!}$.
+:func:`iterate_indexed` iterates a function ``f(i, x)`` passing both the index of iteration and the last evaluation of x to generate the next result.
+By writing write down a few examples it is easy to see that the given arguments produce a sequence of factorials.

-The first line create an infinite sequence of factorials by using :func:`iterate_indexed` to multiply the last item in sequence to its corresponding index.
 The second step creates a sequence of partial sums of the reciprocal of each factorial.
-Finally, we iterate until this sequence converge by testing if two consecutive elements are equal.
+Finally, we iterate until convergence, testing if two consecutive elements are equal.